segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 ## Advanced settings

-You can customize Littledata's Shopify source from the [data pipeline settings](https://help.littledata.io/posts/data-pipeline-settings/) in the Littledata admin.
-The general settings affect how we handle details such as orders, products and pageviews.
-The more advanced settings include:
+You can customize Littledata's Shopify source from the [data pipeline settings](https://help.littledata.io/posts/data-pipeline-settings/){:target="\_blank"} in the Littledata admin.
+The general settings affect how Littledata handles details such as orders, products and pageviews.
+The more advanced settings include: `cookiesToTrack` and `CDNForAnalyticsJS`.

 ### cookiesToTrack